 A sponsored post is essentially advertising or advertorial.
 The key here is to approach websites which are extremely relevant to what you do and are likely to have large amounts of relevant traffic.
-Each website will have their own rates how much they charge for sponsored posts, it could be as little as £50 or as much several thousand pounds.
+Each website will have its own rates how much they charge for sponsored posts, it could be as little as £50 or as much several thousand pounds.
 It all depends on who their audience is and how valuable they are to you.

 As these posts are paid, to adhere to Google’s Webmaster Guidelines, the publishing website must add “nofollow” any links.
 Nofollow is an attribute which is added to the HTML <a> tag which makes up the link.
 It basically stops any “authority” from the linking website being passed to the recipient.

 That doesn’t mean the links are useless.
 Google does follow the links, they just don’t pass any authority.
-They make up part of a natural looking link profile (a website with 100% follow links looks unnatural) and if you’re choosing websites because of their relevance and traffic levels, then it’s likely you will get good quality referral traffic to your website and a good deal of brand exposure.
+They make up part of a natural-looking link profile (a website with 100% follow links looks unnatural) and if you’re choosing websites because of their relevance and traffic levels, then it’s likely you will get good quality referral traffic to your website and a good deal of brand exposure.
 Make sure you get the best deal for your money and ask that the publisher will include your article in their monthly newsletter and promote via their social media.

-Much in the same was as sponsored posts, product reviews are classed as a paid link if you sent out a free product for a blogger or website to review.
+Much in the same way as sponsored posts, product reviews are classed as a paid link if you sent out a free product for a blogger or website to review.
 Choosing the right websites to send out products for review is much the same process for finding sponsored post opportunities.
 Is the website and its audience relevant?
 Are they engaged with the website’s content and will you achieve your goal of increased brand awareness?

 Business directories are vital for local SEO, they provide a link or citation (mention) of your business and its contact details (NAP information).
 Don’t get too excited by the link, often they’re “nofollow” but even if it’s not, Google knows it’s a business directory and they’re easy links to build.
 Essentially you have some degree of control over it and so it’s power is going to be limited.